and welcome to our German Word of the Day.

 And of course, if you have any questions or suggestions, just leave me a comment.

 I hope you liked it and see you next time.

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does aufhören mean?
+0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does aufhören mean?
 What’s the “logic” behind the meaning of “aufhören”?
 Which verb do you use in context of stopping a car?
 How do you say: “I stop singing.”
 Which of the following is the proper translation for: “It stops raining.”
 Which is the spoken past form of aufhören?
 How do you translate: “I stopped learning German to focus on (playing) golf.”

 0 Essay(s) Pending (Possible Point(s): 0)